 Admission to the High School of American Studies at Lehman College (HSAS) is solely based on a competitive examination referred to as the Specialized High Schools Admissions Test (SHSAT).
 This exam can be taken by all eighth and ninth grade students residing in New York City.
 All applicants need to be residents of the city for them to be allowed to take the exam.

 The High School of American Studies and other specialized schools are strictly forbidden from distributing applications.
-The only way for middle school students to register is by obtaining applications from their current school’s guidance counselor.
+Students who intend to sit for the admissions test, should prepare for the SHSAT to increase their chances of getting accepted.

 Previous test locations for the SHSAT have included Staten Island Technical High School, Bronx Science High School, Stuyvesant High School, Long Island City High School, and Brooklyn Tech.